 As Soap Artisans we are passionate about producing soaps of the highest quality.
 Quintessence Soaps are created by combining the gifts of the natural world with the arts of soap making, skin care, aromatherapy and perfumery.
 Each ingredient is selected for its unique qualities and the benefits it will bring to each soap.
 We continue to marvel that we can create these exquisite soaps simply with everyday kitchen ingredients and equipment.

 Reduce Waste: There is very little waste in the soap making process.
-We re-use & recycle all our containers & try to reduce packaging by buying in bulk.
+We re-use & recycle all our containers & reduce packaging by buying raw materials in bulk.

 Minimum Retail Packaging: We keep soap packaging to a functional minimum and display in permanent, reusable handmade timber crates.
-We post orders in reused boxes and packing chips that have been saved for us by some of our retailers.
+We post orders in reused boxes and packing chips that have been saved for us by some of our stockists.
+Some of our products require packaging so we use recycled card sleeves and boxes.